 Borate refers to the borate ion [B(OH) –], which is a form of the chemical element boron.
-It is found in various fruits, vegetables, seawater, and saline lakes, and can also be produced from boric acid, a salt of which is Sodium Tetraborate Pentahydrate.
+Borate is found in various fruits, vegetables, seawater, and saline lakes, and is also produced from boric acid, a salt known as sodium tetraborate pentahydrate.
 Borate is used in the pool industry for pH buffering, algae prevention, lowering chlorine demand, UV protection for hypochlorous acid, and making water softer and clearer.
-However, excessive consumption of boron can lead to borate toxicity.
+However, excessive consumption of boron leads to borate toxicity.

 What is the Chemistry of Borates?